Nantasket Beach: History

 Nantasket has been the summer refuge of many eminent Americans, such as U.S. President John F. Kennedy, his brother Joseph P. Kennedy Jr., ambassador Joseph P. Kennedy Sr. and his wife Rose Kennedy.
 Others include U.S. President Calvin Coolidge, former mayor of Boston John F. Fitzgerald, Irish-American poet John Boyle O'Reilly, who had a house on the peninsula, and Ralph Waldo Emerson, who spent time at Nantasket in July 1841, reflecting on "the beauty of the good" and "the book of flesh and blood".
 The peninsula was forested until at least 1624, when the first European settlers are known to have begun agriculture on what was then a tidal island, with a land bridge connecting what is today Nantasket Beach to the mainland.
 Plymouth colonists kept a structure in the area to serve as storehouse for trading with the Massachusett tribe, implying that Indigenous people used the site routinely.
 Settlements grew in subsequent years, supporting a fishing community as well as limited farming.
 In 1825, Paul Warrick established "The Sportsman Hotel" on Nantasket Avenue.
 Later, more hotels were built and steamboats made three trips a day between Nantasket Beach and Boston in the 1840s.
 By 1888, the Old Colony Railroad linked Boston to Hull in the nation's first electrical railroad.
 In 1905, an amusement area called Paragon Park was built adjacent to the beach.
 A carousel built by the Philadelphia Toboggan Company (PTC #85) in 1928 was included.
 This was closed in 1984.

+Nantasket Road is the sea lane area of sea north of the peninsula, a key navigational channel through which sailing ships accessed Boston harbour and where Rear Admiral Molyneaux Shuldham moored HMS Chatham after British forces withdrew from Boston on March 19, 1776.